The Blank Slate Internet

 The world economic system is a marvelous system but may produce

-systems.
-An evolution of a framework
+and transparent communication seems necessary.
+An evolution of a

-and infrastructure for information exchanges is suggestive of changes that
+and infrastructure for information exchanges is suggestive of changes

 would seem to be positive in regards to modifying wasteful consumption